December 30, 2019

 Make noise!
 Research indicates that women’s “copulatory vocalizations” don’t always correspond to our own pleasure – we actually make sounds to please our partners as opposed to ourselves.
 Ditching this practice and allowing yourself to let loose with your moans, screams and purrs can help make our own experiences more authentic and pleasurable.
 So open wide and let is all out.
 Your coos, whines and grunts will help bring you both over the edge.

 Engage your pelvic floor.
 If you have the opportunity to see a pelvic floor physiotherapist, please do!
-Their guidance and treatment can be life-changing for a range of issues from sexual functioning and continence to pain alleviation and posture.
+Their guidance and treatment can be life-changing for a range of issues from sexual functioning and continence to pain alleviation and posture (check out this great @SexWithDrJess podcast with Pelvic Floor Therapist Michiko Caringal).
 They’ll teach you to tone your pelvic floor (kegels aren’t always the answer!) through various stretches, exercises and mindfulness activities.

 You can also experiment with pelvic floor muscle activation during sex play.
 For example, when you feel yourself getting to a high point of arousal, try contracting and releasing your pelvic floor muscles to intensify the sensation and mimic the climactic contractions you experience at orgasm.
 Play with different speeds and rhythms to see how you body responds and learn more about what works for you.

-Learn to love your body.
-Positive (or neutral) body image is key to orgasmic response, as it helps you to avoid spectating (looking in on your experience from the outside instead of enjoying the physical sensations of the experience itself).
-Check out these 8 specific ways to love your body today!
+Learn to appreciate your body.
+Positive (or neutral) body image is associated with orgasmic response, as it helps you to avoid spectating (looking in on your experience from the outside instead of enjoying the physical sensations of the experience itself).
+Check out these 8 specific ways to love your body today, because you deserve to experience pleasure — however you define it.